Knock-Out Card Counting Strategy

 Lukas

-Understanding the Knock-Out Strategy
+Understanding the Knock-Out (KO) Count System

-Breaking Down the Knock-Out Count System
+Breaking Down the KO Count Logic

-Advantages of the Knock-Out Count System
+Advantages of the Knock-Out Count System for Kiwis

 Summary

-- What makes the Knock-Out Count system unique?
+What makes the Knock-Out Count system unique?

-- When should I increase my bets using the KO system?
+When should I increase my bets using the KO system?

-- Is card counting legal?
+Is card counting legal in New Zealand?

 the author